Peace and happiness will have a reckoning, the poets tell us.

 When the rivers and air are polluted, when families and nations are at war, when homeless wanderers fill the highways, these are traditional signs of a dark age.
 Another is that people become poisoned by self-doubt and become cowards.

-Through that crumbling space, Buddhist nun and spiritual guide, Pema Chödrön (b.
-1936) offers us a guide: When Things Fall Apart.2
+Through that crumbling space, Buddhist nun and spiritual guide, Pema Chödrön (born July 14 1936) offers us a guide: When Things Fall Apart.2

 It begins with fear, fear as a signpost, fear as a gateway.
-Fear, according to Chödrön, is soul-hollowing groundlessness.
+Fear, according to Chödrön, is soul-hollowing groundlessness.3

 What we’re talking about is getting to know fear, becoming familiar with fear, looking it right in the eye – not as a way to solve problems, but as a complete undoing of old ways of seeing, hearing, smelling, tasting, and thinking. the truth is that when we really begin to do this, we’re going to be continually humbled.